AGProjects/sylkrtc.js/API.md

 Getter property which returns the audio / video streams for this participant.

+#### Participant.videoPaused

+Getter property which returns true / false when the video subscription is paused / not paused

 #### Participant.attach()

 Start receiving audio / video from this participant.
 Once attached the participant's state will switch to 'established'